 My memories of March 2018 will always be special.
 Firstly it was my first North-East visit in all these years and secondly the reason why I was there was something special.
-It was first flight to Guwahati and from there we headed to Shillong- popularly known as the Scotland of the East.
+It was first flight to Guwahati and from there we headed to Shillong– popularly known as the Scotland of the East and when it’s Shillong then Dawki can’t be missed

-Having heard from my friends about the Umngot River (popularly known as Dawki) possibly being India’s cleanest river, I was all excited to visit this beauty.
+Having heard from my friends about the Umngot River (popularly known as Dawki) which is Meghalaya’s little-hidden beauty is possibly being India’s cleanest river, I was all excited to visit this place.

 The road to Dawki –